Why do THIS CHALLENGE ?

 Frequently asked questions

-The project is funded by one investor & founder, Karol Banaszkiewicz, who decided to commit his time & resources in pursuit of a goal to measure how various habits impacts peoples physical & mental health.
+The project is funded by one investor & founder, Karol Banaszkiewicz (follow on Twitter/X for latest news), who decided to commit his time & resources in pursuit of a goal to measure how various habits impacts peoples physical & mental health.